zackees/static-sox/README.md

 [![Win_Tests](../../actions/workflows/push_win.yml/badge.svg)](../../actions/workflows/push_win.yml)
 [![Linting](../../actions/workflows/lint.yml/badge.svg)](../../actions/workflows/lint.yml)

 Installs sox binaries and allows you to use them in your python code.
+Why?
+Because deploying binaries is a pain.
+This library makes it not-your-problem.
+Now you can make a tool that uses sox backend and distribute it easily.

 # Usage